daria87/intent_classification_llms/README.md

 ## Fine-tuning:

-Fine-tuning experiments are un the folder fine-tuning (Jupyter notebooks)
+Fine-tuning experiments are in the folder `fine-tuning` (Jupyter notebooks)

 Parameters used for fine-tuning up to 15000 examples:
 ```bash